Accurate water information is essential for effective water management within the Bay of Plenty.

 Submit your water meter readings online

-If you have a resource consent to take water, you may be required to submit your water take data monthly, quarterly or annually (check your resource consent conditions to see which applies to you).
-To submit your water take readings online using the Water Use Data Management System (WUDMS) use the link below.
+If you have a resource consent to take water, you may be required to submit your water take data daily, monthly, quarterly or annually (check the Resource Management (Measurement and Reporting of Water Takes) Regulations and your resource consent conditions to see what the specific requirements are for you).

 You will be able to access your system using your debtor number as the customer number.
 You will be able to enter your water use data and view graphs of your water use online.